magarena/magarena/launch4j/Readme.txt

 Project page url : http://magarena.dyndns.org or http://code.google.com/p/arena-card-game/

+The Limited Edition needs a premade Magarena data folder that must be downloaded separately.
+The download comes as a password protected zip archive and the location can be found on the forum.
+This archive must be unzipped to the same folder as where this release is unzipped.
+The data folder is not fully compatible with the regular release of Magarena.

 There must be a Java Runtime 6 (java.com) installed on your computer to play.
 An executable is provided for Windows.
 To execute the Java jar, use java -Xmx256m -jar Magarena.jar.